mattermost/docs/source/help/apps/desktop-changelog.md

  - Added validation for name and URL when adding a new team on the Settings page

 #### Linux (Beta)
- - Current team and channel name shown in window caption
+ - Current team and channel name shown in window title bar
  - Team tab is bolded for unread messages and has a red dot with a count of unread mentions
  - Added an option to flash taskbar icon when a new message is received
  - Added a red badge to count mentions on the taskbar icon (for Unity)